-The Committee meets twice a year in a plenary.
-Its activities are coordinated by a ‘Bureau’, composed of two representatives from the Commission and the spokespersons and coordinators designated by the interest groups.
+- a Bureau that organises the Committee's activities, composed of two representatives of the Commission and the spokespersons and coordinators designated by the interest groups.

 - a number of Working Parties (WPs) established by the Committee to deal with specific technical issues and to prepare draft opinions for adoption by the ACSH

 The functioning of the ACSH, including the organisation of Committee meetings, its decision-making procedures, internal organisation, work programme and other practical arrangements are described in the ACSH Rules of Procedure.

 The ACSH adopted in May 2015 its Action Programme for the period 2015-2020.
 This document is being revised on an annual basis, in order to take account of the progress of the activities planned and of new projects with which the Committee could be involved in the future.